USRSE/usrse.github.io/docs/tests_ci.md

 Using multiple "free tier" CI services is a common thing for open source projects to do.
 There are several reasons to do this:

- 1. we can better leverage a free tier, meaning a maximum number of jobs run in parallel or minutes per month by spreading work over multiple services.
+ 1. We can better leverage a free tier, meaning a maximum number of jobs run in parallel or minutes per month by spreading work over multiple services.
- 2. we can scope a particular kind of test to a service.
+ 2. We can scope a particular kind of test to a service.
 For example, one service might just be to test the core software, another might be to build and deploy containers, and a third might be to preview a site.
- 3. each CI service offers unique features.
+ 3. Each CI service offers unique features.
 For example, GitHub has the closest integration with the repository here, and CircleCI allows us to preview artifacts.